Green extracts have shown to improve performance in certain brain regions relating to memory

 The tea potential

-, Dierssen's team analyzed the potential for EGCG to improve symptoms of Down Syndrome in 87 people with the condition, with half receiving 12 months of pills containing the compound and the other half given a placebo.
+In a recent study, Dierssen’s team analyzed the potential for EGCG to improve symptoms of Down Syndrome in 87 people with the condition, with half receiving 12 months of pills containing the compound and the other half given a placebo.
 All participants received cognitive training as well.

 Those given EGCG performed better in tests for visual memory, the ability to control responses and the ability to plan or make calculations.
 Brain scans revealed improvements in connectivity between nerve cells and improvements were also seen in areas of the brain relating to language.